everscale-org/docs/src/spec/10-abi.md

 The highest bit is set to `0` for function ID in external inbound messages, and to `1` for external outbound messages.

 Function parameters are next.
-They are encoded in compliance with the present specification and stored either to the root cell or the next one in the chain.
+They are encoded in compliance with the present specification and stored either in the root cell or the next one in the chain.

 :::note
 An encoded parameter cannot be split between different cells